North Waterloo Area Training

 519-574-6872

-e-mail You can view their website for full details and contact them by e-mail.
+e-mail You can view their website< for full details and contact them by e-mail.

-The remainder of this page contains descriptions of the courses listed in the table above and can be accessed by the links in the table.
+The remainder of this page contains descriptions of the courses listed in the table above and can be accessed by the links in the table

-Woodbadge Part I Training for Section Leaders
+Woodbadge Basic Training for Section Leaders

-Woodbadge Part I Training courses will help you, the leader new to Scouting or new to a section, acquire the necessary skills and knowledge to be successful with the youth.
+Woodbadge Basic Training courses will help you, the leader new to Scouting or new to a section, acquire the necessary skills and knowledge to be successful with the youth.
 Through hands-on, practical sessions you'll learn new craft ideas, play games, how to help earn badges, sing songs and enjoy the outdoors and have fun.
 You'll also benefit from information on organizing your adults, arranging camps, trips, and outings, planning an active, enjoyable, and safe program, and understanding the youth in your section.

-Woodbadge Part II Training
+Woodbadge Advanced Training

 Scout Craft I & II